 HSE University HPC Cluster "cHARISMa"

 The HSE supercomputer uses seven types of high-performance computing nodes.
-Type B nodes are used for tasks with very large datasets.
-Type C nodes provide tighter CPU-GPU connectivity than Types A and B. Type D nodes are optimal for CPU-centric workloads.
+Type B nodes are used for tasks involving very large datasets.
+Type C nodes provide higher connectivity between CPUs and GPUs compared to Types A and B. Type D nodes are optimized for CPU-intensive workloads.
 Type E nodes are preferable for deep neural network training and large-scale data processing.
-Type F nodes are universal GPU nodes for computational experiments, as well as training and inference of small and medium-sized models.
-Type H nodes are intended for large-scale distributed training, including large language and multimodal models, and other resource-intensive workloads.
-See more about choosing the type of computing nodes to run a job.
+Type F nodes are universal GPU nodes suitable for computational experiments, as well as training and inference of small- and medium-sized models.
+Type H nodes are designed for large-scale distributed training, including large language and multimodal models, as well as other highly resource-intensive workloads.
+See more about choosing the type of computing nodes for running a job.

 Have you spotted a typo?